Pocket protector: Use

 Pocket protectors imprinted with logos or company names were first marketed to companies as promotional merchandise.
 A more general market soon arose, made up of students, engineers, and white-collar workers in a variety of fields.
-They have become part of a "nerd" or "geek" fashion stereotype, probably because of their association with engineers or students.
+They have become part of a "nerd" or "geek" fashion stereotype, probably because of their association with engineers or students, and their use as a shorthand for such nerds in media and film costumes.